Electron transport in a weakly disordered Weyl semimetal: Introduction

 One of the hottest debated topics in the theory of Weyl semimetals is the proposed quantum phase transition in the low-energy behavior of the density of states.
-Early numerical simulations of disordered Weyl semimetals \cite{Sbierski14, Trescher17} have suggested that the density of states at zero energy undergoes a second-order transition from zero to a nonzero value when the strength of potential disorder exceeds a certain threshold.
+Early numerical simulations of disordered Weyl semimetals \cite{Sbierski14, Trescher17, DasSarma16-2, Bera16, Roy18, Kobayashi14} have suggested that the density of states at zero energy undergoes a second-order transition from zero to a nonzero value when the strength of potential disorder exceeds a certain threshold.
 This conclusion is supported by some theoretical analysis.
-It was shown that a standard perturbation theory in weak disorder \cite{Syzranov15-1, Syzranov15-2, Roy16, Syzranov16} developed near the dimension $d = 2$ and then continued to $d = 3$ indeed suggests vanishing density of states at zero energy.
+It was shown that a standard perturbation theory in weak disorder \cite{Syzranov15-1, Syzranov15-2, Roy16, Syzranov16, Louvet16, Erratum} developed near the dimension $d = 2$ and then continued to $d = 3$ indeed suggests vanishing density of states at zero energy.
 Alternative consideration in the framework of the nonlinear sigma model \cite{Frad86-1, Frad86-2, Altland15} provided a similar result.
-At the same time, it is quite clear that even an extremely small probability of a disorder realization that localizes an electron at zero energy is enough to disprove the proposed phase transition \cite{Nandishore14, Holder17}.
+At the same time, it is quite clear that even an extremely small probability of a disorder realization that localizes an electron at zero energy is enough to disprove the proposed phase transition \cite{Nandishore14, Holder17, DasSarma16-1, Wilson20, Gurarie17}.
 Another nonperturbative approach \cite{Buchhold18} has suggested that for a broad class of ``optimal'' fluctuations of disorder potential the density of states is still exactly vanishing.
-Finally, diagrammatic calculations directly in 3D with Gaussian disorder and different types of momentum cutoff regularization \cite{Ominato14, Klier19} have shown the existence of the phase transition within the mean-field approximation.
+Let us point out that behavior of DOS depends on the type of impurities, e.g. in the case of spherical impurities DOS at Weyl point should be nonzero due to resonant scattering \cite{Pires21,Holder17}.Finally, diagrammatic calculations directly in 3D with Gaussian disorder and different types of momentum cutoff regularization \cite{Ominato14, Klier19} have shown the existence of the phase transition within the mean-field approximation.
 It can be thus claimed that although a true phase transition in the density of states is hardly possible, there is a very sharp crossover from algebraic to exponentially small density of states as a function of disorder strength \cite{Pix21}.

 In the present work, we will study disorder effects in a Weyl semimetal in the limit of weak disorder only.
 Moreover, we will adopt the most standard Gaussian white-noise model of disorder similar to the one considered in Ref.\ \cite{Klier19}.
 Technically, this problem is identical to the well-studied Gross-Neveu model \cite{Gross74} in the Euclidean (imaginary time) representation with zero mass.
 Critical dimension of the Gross-Neveu model is $d = 2$.
 Close to this dimension, it is possible to develop a standard perturbative renormalization group approach to take into account logarithmically divergent diagrams.
 Such calculations were carried out up to the four loop order in Refs.\ \cite{Bondi90, Gracey16}.
 However, disordered Weyl semimetals correspond to the 3D version of the Gross-Neveu model where strong ultraviolet divergences make the renormalization group analysis problematic \cite{Rosenstein89}.